 There are two temperature settings to give you some control over your usage and energy savings.

-The Stiebel is a higher end electric tankless water heater that can handle demand for a larger household.
-It uses a self modulating design that automatically adjusts internal settings to use the exact right amount of power.
+The Stiebel is a higher end electric heater that can handle the demand for a larger household.
+It uses a self-modulating design that automatically adjusts internal settings to use the exact right amount of power.